Helpful Practices for Parent Communication

 Make positive phone calls

-If speaking with parents intimidates you, this is a wonderful place to start.
-Make calls home to those kids in your class who are working hard, doing their best, and showing kindness to their peers.
+If speaking with parents intimidates you, positive phone calls are a wonderful place to start.
+Make calls home for those kids in your class who are working hard, doing their best, and showing kindness to their peers.
 Be sure to start by stating your name, school, and “I’m calling with good news for Kenneth’s parent.”
 Then, share specific compliments about the child.
 I like to end with, “And so, if there’s any special treat Kenneth would enjoy this weekend, he’s certainly earned it!”

 You will be blown away at the response.
 Parents LOVE this.
 I have had parents tell me years later how much this meant to them, and how unusual it is.
 The fact is, most of our kids are doing what they should, and those parents rarely if ever receive teacher contact.